riverboat

 • Day 2:Oak Alley Plantation, LA – Tour the historic plantation, famous for its stunning oak trees and antebellum architecture.

-• Day 3:Baton Rouge, LA – Discover local history and attractions, including the State Capitol and the Louisiana State Museum.
+• Day 3:Baton Rouge, LA – Discover local history and attractions, including the Capitol and the Louisiana State Museum.

 • Day 4:Natchez, MS – Visit antebellum homes and learn about the region’s plantation history.